cdktf/cdktf-provider-snowflake/docs/externalTable.csharp.md

 - *Type:* object

-Specifies to retain the access permissions from the original table when an external table is recreated using the CREATE OR REPLACE TABLE variant.
+(Default: `false`) Specifies to retain the access permissions from the original table when an external table is recreated using the CREATE OR REPLACE TABLE variant.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/external_table#copy_grants ExternalTable#copy_grants}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/external_table#copy_grants ExternalTable#copy_grants}

 ---